deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Of course, in practice the Dominion’s policy with Hunters was, sensibly, to shoot first when possible.

 “As I said, I have a few matters of procedure to address,” he continued, “the first and most important of which is the naming of my advisory staff.
-It’s my understanding that the rules and procedures of this house permit me to name name one cross-species advisor?”
+It’s my understanding that the rules and procedures of this house permit me to name one cross-species advisor?”
 He looked to the speaker, who gave him a slow gesture of acceptance.

 “Go ahead, Ambassador Knight.”